-A completed application includes:

-- 1. Common Application form. - 2.
+- A completed application includes: - 1.
+Common Application form. - 2.
 Linfield College Member Page. - 3.
-Official transcripts from all colleges and universities attended. - One recommendation from either a college professor or a former high school teacher.

-- 5. If the candidate has completed fewer than two years full-time enrollment at either a community college or a four-year college or university at the time of application, one of the following items must also be submitted: - An official final high school transcript showing graduation date. - An official copy of the GED.
+Official transcripts from all colleges and universities attended. - 4.
+One recommendation from either a college professor or a former high school teacher. - 5.
+If the candidate has completed fewer than two years full-time enrollment at either a community college or a four-year college or university at the time of application, one of the following items must also be submitted: - An official final high school transcript showing graduation date. - An official transcript from a national home-school agency, or if not from a national home-school agency, a detailed transcript with grades, course names and course descriptions from the home-school coordinator - An official copy of the GED.
 If the GED was taken prior to December 2013, an overall average score of 450 is required.
-If the GED was taken after December 2013, the standard score on each of the four examinations must be a 150 minimum and the total score must be 680 or higher. - Candidates with less than two years full-time college enrollment must submit score reports from either the SAT Reasoning exam, or the ACT. - 7.
+If the GED was taken after December 2013, the standard score on each of the four examinations must be a 150 minimum and the total score must be 680 or higher. - 6.
+Candidates with less than two years full-time college enrollment must submit score reports from either the SAT Reasoning exam, or the ACT. - 7.
 Students applying for need-based financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 The college code number is 003198 for the McMinnville campus.

-Transfer Admission Options McMinnville Campus - Fall
+Transfer Admission Options

+McMinnville Campus - Fall